activecollab/databaseconnection/README.md

 1. Results that can be easily iterated,
 2. Results can be arrays of rows, or objects, loaded by a known class name, or by a class name read from the row field,
-3. Automatic value casting based on field name
+3. Automatic value casting based on field name.

+What's the thinking behind yet another database abstraction layer?
+Focus and history.
+This library has been part of [Active Collab](https://www.activecollab.com) for many years, so it works really well.
+On the other hand, it's simple - works only with MySQL, can be read and understood in an hour and still manages to save you a lot of time.

 ## Getting the data